ZeusLN/zeus-docs/docs/for-users/using-zeus/channels.md

 ![zeus-routing-fees](../../../static/img/zeus-routing-fees.jpg)

-As you can see in the following examples, Zeus displays a lot of information about the channel status, organized in three parts:
+As you can see in the following examples, ZEUSdisplays a lot of information about the channel status, organized in three parts:

 ### Channel General Information